hwangbro/RedTournament/README.md

 Make sure that game audio is the **only** thing that is in the audio mixer; no desktop or mic sources.

+### Stream/Recording settings
+Please set your recording path in OBS.
+Every race **must** be recorded locally in case the stream feed drops and additional verification is needed.

+Otherwise, stream/recording settings should be adjusted based on your own hardware.

 ### Example
 After everything has been setup, please click the eyeball next to the `HIDE THIS WHEN FINISHED` group.
 This will remove all the two text labels for LiveSplit.